-We consent to the use in this Amendment No. 1 to the Registration Statement No. 333-249075 on Form S-1 of our report dated March 6, 2020 relating to the financial statements of Eargo, Inc. We also consent to the reference to us under the heading "Experts" in such Registration Statement.
+We consent to the use in this Amendment No. 3 to Registration Statement No. 333-249075 on Form S-1 of our report dated March 6, 2020 (October 9, 2020, as to effects of the reverse stock split described in the second paragraph of Note 2) relating to the financial statements of Eargo, Inc.

+We also consent to the reference to us under the heading "Experts" in such Registration Statement.